pigpenguin/dotfiles/README.md

   * **poly-hlwm-tags** generates tag data for polybar, probably shouldn't be here as it's only ever called by polybar and not by an end user.
   * **power-menu** opens a rofi menu with power options.
-Currently can make the computer sleep, hibernate, reboot, and power off.
-Will add locking soon, and maybe a confirmation prompt?
+Currently can make the computer sleep, hibernate, reboot, lock, and power off.
+Uses systemd to handle sleeping and [sflock](https://github.com/benruijl/sflock) to handle screen locking.
+Might add a confirmation prompt to poweroff/reboot in the near future.
   * **screenshot-selection** using [maim](https://github.com/naelstrof/maim) takes a screenshot of a user defined area and copies it to the clipboard for use.
   * **set-wallpaper** sets the wallpaper on the specified monitor, generates a colorscheme